getodk/central-frontend/CONTRIBUTING.md

 - Add any developer comments to the Vue I18n JSON.
 - Run `restructure.js` to generate `strings_en.json`.
 - `strings_en.json` is automatically pulled into Transifex.
-- Before a release, pull all translations from Transifex.
+- Before a release, download all translations from Transifex.
 - Convert those translations to Vue I18n JSON by running `destructure.js`.

 Finally, also note: